How It Works

 Certified Teachers, Superior Teaching Tools

-At Tennessee Virtual Academy, all students interact with one or more Tennessee certified teachers (depending on the grade level) and communicate regularly with their teachers through e-mail, telephone, and online meetings.
-Each TNVA family receives boxes of materials, including a wide array of textbooks, CDs, videos, and other hands-on tools and resources.
-These materials complement the interactive online elements of our program, ensuring that students receive instruction using the best method for each subject matter.
+At TNVA, all students interact with one or more Tennessee-licensed teachers (depending on the grade level) and communicate regularly with their teachers through email, telephone, and online meetings.
+Each eligible TNVA family receives education materials, including textbooks, DVDs, science lab supplies, and other hands-on resources to support the student's coursework.

 Extensive Support System